 New crossing island for pedestrians & cyclists on A1303 Madingley Rd.

 Bus stop near Madingley Hall gates to be relocated round the corner on High St

-Detailed design and further engagement with local stakeholders continues on two further walking and cycling schemes, one on The Broadway, St Ives and the other on Eastgate/Jeavons Lane, Cambourne.
+Detailed design and further engagement with local stakeholders continues on the Eastgate/Jeavons Lane, Cambourne walking and cycling scheme.

 Frequently asked questions

 Traffic Regulation Orders (TROs) are legal documents that enable us as the local highway authority to prohibit, restrict or reduce the use of a road by traffic.
 We can use an Experimental Traffic Regulation Order (ETRO) to see if a scheme will work in practice.

 ETROs enable us to quickly make changes to the road layout which can stay in force for a maximum of 18 months while the effects are monitored and assessed.
 The first six months become the consultation period.
 You can read more on our ETRO page.